Jennifer Wen Ma: Cry Joy Park—Gardens of Dark and Light

 Cry Joy Park—Gardens of Dark and Light, 2019, was exhibited at the Halsey Institute of Contemporary Art in Charleston, South Carolina.
 This iteration of the series examined the historical, social, and racial landscape of the city, specifically focusing on the questions of, “who is welcome [in the city?]
 Who is absent?”.
 The contrasting black and white gardens specifically honed in on the overarching idea of systemic racism in the city of Charleston.

 The garden installation spilled over into an adjacent gallery that hosted the project entitled “Invitation to the Feast” — a series of community lunches and dinners with Charleston locals and activists from the area coming together around a shared table under the canopy of the black and white cut-paper garden foliage.
 Each dinner centered on a topic: reentry from prison into society, education, food security, and land politics.
 Ma worked with Jessica Bolyston from the Ideas Into Action project to develop the themes and dinner guests, bringing local activists to the table and discussion.
 The lunches and dinners focused on “finding ways to move beyond a history of the city that honors only half of its creators,” which has become increasingly urgent in the years prior to the project and remains currently.

-At the end of the months-long exploration, Ma and her collaborator concluded that what enabled these inequalities to exist in Charelston was rooted in systemic racism.
+At the end of the months-long exploration, Ma and her collaborator concluded that what enabled these inequalities to exist in Charleston was rooted in systemic racism.
 A culminating symposium "Ideas Into Action: Four Intersections of Systemic Racism” was held at the Simons Center for the Arts, at College of Charleston on July 10, 2019.